nicholasjackson/demo-vault/transform/blueprint/docs/index.md

 ---
 id: index
-title: Vault Transform - Go Microservice example
+title: Encrypting Data while Preserving Formatting with the Vault Enterprise Transform Secrets Engine
 sidebar_label: Introduction
 ---

 import Tabs from '@theme/Tabs';
 import TabItem from '@theme/TabItem';

-Vault 1.4 introduced new feature called Transform.
-Transform is a Secrets Engine that allows Vault to encode and decode sensitive values residing in external systems such as databases or file systems.
-This capability allows Vault to ensure that when an encoded secret’s residence system is compromised, such as when a database is breached and its data is exfiltrated, that those encoded secrets remain uncompromised even when held by an adversary.
+Vault 1.4 Enterprise introduced a new secrets engine called Transform.
+Transform is a secrets engine that allows Vault to encode and decode sensitive values residing in external systems such as databases or file systems.
+The Transform engine allows you to ensure that when a system is compromised, and its data is leaked, that the encoded secrets remain uncompromised even when held by an adversary.
+Unlike the Transit secrets engine, with Transform you can encrypt data while preserving the original formatting.

-This post will show you how to implement Transform secrets into a simple API, source code is provided for both the Java and Go programming languages.
+This post shows you how to implement Transform secrets into a simple API; source code is provided for both the Java and Go programming languages.

 For information on the technical detail behind the Transform engine please see Andy's excelent article [https://www.hashicorp.com/blog/transform-secrets-engine](https://www.hashicorp.com/blog/transform-secrets-engine).

+### Video demonstration

+<iframe width="560" height="315" src="https://www.youtube.com/embed/zMc7b1YNb9s" frameborder="0" allow="accelerometer; autoplay; encrypted-media; gyroscope; picture-in-picture" allowfullscreen></iframe>

 ## API Structure
 Our example application is a simple RESTful payment service, backed by a PostgreSQL database, there is a single route which accepts a POST request.